Gay Liberation Front: United Kingdom

 The disruption of the opening of the 1971 Festival of Light was one of the most well-organised GLF actions.
-The first meeting of the Festival of Light was organised by Mary Whitehouse at Methodist Central Hall.
+The first meeting of the Festival was organised by Mary Whitehouse at Methodist Central Hall.
 Amongst GLF members taking part in this protest were the "Radical Feminists", a group of gender non-conforming males in drag, who invaded and spontaneously kissed each other; others released mice, sounded horns, and unveiled banners, and a contingent dressed as workmen obtained access to the basement and shut off the lights.

+1971 was also the year Gay Liberation Front's Transvestite, Transsexual and Drag Queen Group was formed.
+Members of the group, including Rachel Pollack and Roz Kaveney, wrote the 1972 essay "Don't call me mister, you fucking beast", which has been described as Britain's "first trans manifesto".
+This was published alongside other works in the second women's issue of Come Together, the newspaper of the Gay Liberation Front.

 Easter 1972 saw the Gay Lib annual conference held in the Guild of Students building at the University of Birmingham.